czbiohub-sf/ulc-malaria-scope/rpi_how_to_do_object_detection.md

 ### Prepare training data and config file, check for constants_cells.sh file, If mobilenet_v1_ssd doesn't give good results i.e bounding boxes are not detected at all with the default confidence score of 0.4 or greater, please try -network_type mobilenet_v2_ssd
+Please change the pipeline.config file parameters to reflect your data directories, example of pipeline.config here - https://github.com/czbiohub/ulc-malaria-scope/blob/master/models/pipeline.config
+Some parameters namely to change in pipeline.config are num_classes, shape, data_augmentation, batch_size, data directories for training and validation
+Example of label_map.pbtxt here - https://github.com/czbiohub/ulc-malaria-scope/blob/master/models/label_map.pbtxt
+Please change the parameters in constants_cells.sh to reflect a directory you would like to save the results to
 ```
 cd ../scripts
 ./prepare_checkpoint_and_dataset_cells.sh --network_type mobilenet_v1_ssd --train_whole_model true